Why Do South Africans Compare PowerBall and Lotto?

 • Jackpot odds are roughly twice as hard as Lotto

-• Dual-drum system makes jackpot very difficult
+• Dual-drum system makes the jackpot very difficult

 • Minimum prize of only R10 is very low

-• Lower division prizes are small relative to difficulty
+• Lower-division prizes are small relative to difficulty

 🎱 Lotto